 Best Short Documentary

-Young Filmmaker Finalists will get one VIP pass per film (good for the entire SOMA FF) and each member of the finalist film's production team will receive a free pass to the Young Filmmakers screening event on Saturday, March 23, 2019 from 9 am to noon at The Woodland.
+Young Filmmaker Finalists will get one VIP pass per film (good for the entire SOMA FF) and each member of the finalist film's production team will receive a free pass to the Young Filmmakers screening event on Sunday, March 24th, 2019 from 11:30 am to 2:30 pm at The Woodland. at The Woodland.
 The Grand Prize Winner in each category will be announced at the screening, and each winner will receive a $150 check.

 Any narrative (live action or animation) or documentary film up to 15 minutes in length.